Now

 About Lisa Ivaldi

-Lisa loves sharing information that will have a positive impact.
-InsightClarityGrowth.com is a personal growth blog that uses personal stories and expert theories to share ideas and perspectives.
+Lisa is a seeker who loves sharing information that will have a positive impact.
+InsightClarityGrowth.com is a personal growth blog that uses personal stories and experts' theories to share ideas and perspectives.
 Sometimes looking at things slightly differently can make a huge difference.

 This entry was posted in Fearlessness, Life, mindfulness, Perspective and tagged , , , , , , .
 Bookmark the permalink.